| Title: | Estimation of Spatial Weight Matrices |

 An R6 class for sampling the spatial autoregressive parameter

-An R6Class
+An R6Class generator object

 This class samples the spatial autoregressive parameter using either a tuned random-walk